szego/BDA-singalong/exercises-ch05.md

-We can see in these plots that the estimates are pulled toward each other, and that those corresponding to smaller sample sizes are pulled less.
+We can see in these plots that the estimates are pulled toward each other, and that those corresponding to smaller sample sizes are pulled more.
 Let’s plot all three of these on the same axis to summarize.

 ``` r
 plot(